brittanyowen/the-book-nook/README.md

 - Filter and search functions

 ### Goals
-My goal for this project is to create an intuitive web application that users will be able to and want to use through simple and intuitive design.
-Ability to create, edit, and delete entries will give the user the ability to make this application their own.
+My goal for this project is to create an intuitive web application that is easy to use through simple and intuitive design.
+Ability to create, edit, and delete entries will allow the user to make this application their own.
 I hope to tackle at least one of my post-MVPs in order to make this app even more user friendly.

 ### Challenges
 The challenges I forsee going into project week include time management in terms of bug fixes, knowing when to ask for help, and hyperfixation on styling.
 Knowing these obstacles are possible, I want to stick to my time estimates as nest I can to stay on track and have time to work on post MVPs over the weekend/on Monday.